Function

 Hybrid Retrieval

-The example below shows how to run BM25 and dense retrieval in the same Pipeline and merge results via a custom module.
+The following example demonstrates how to run BM25 and vector retrieval simultaneously in the same Pipeline, and merge results through a custom module.

-You can extend this example to arbitrarily combine retrieval methods—for instance, mixing local knowledge bases with online web search, or fusing text and image multimodal retrieval—to build a more powerful hybrid retrieval Pipeline.
+You can refer to this example to flexibly extend retrieval methods into any combination, such as combining local knowledge bases with online Web retrieval, or fusing multi-modal retrieval results such as text and images, to build a more powerful hybrid retrieval Pipeline.

 examples/hybrid_search.yaml